lucee/lucee-docs/docs/recipes/docker-onbuild.md

 }
 -->

-# onBuild Function in Server.cfc
+# onBuild Function in Server.cfc (supported since Lucee 6.1.1)

 The `onBuild` function in `Server.cfc` is designed for executing specific tasks during the build phase of a Lucee server, which is particularly useful in Docker environments.
 This function allows you to automate various setup tasks that need to be completed when building your Lucee server image.